KennethanCeyer/grayscale/README.md

     return json.loads(my_json_lists) # json pkg, my_json_lists will be refered in C(DLL) API

 def Pool(workers=5) as pool:
+    # This thread reflects all the reference of the function provided
+    # by the user and activates the thread after cloning the C function,
+    # so the user cannot write to the reference of the existing variable.
+However,
+    # we plan to provide guidelines on how to share variables through pipes and queues.
-    res = list(pool.map(my_func, my_json_lists)) # This
+    res = list(pool.map(my_func, my_json_lists))
 ```

-This thread reflects all the reference of the function provided by the user and activates the thread after cloning the C function, so the user cannot write to the reference of the existing variable.
-However, we plan to provide guidelines on how to share variables through pipes and queues.

 It operates in a completely different way from the previous thread.
 The above function is transferred to PyObject through DLL, converted to CallableObject and called.